indrajeetadityaroy9/TagBased_Document_Store/README.md

-# Hierarchical File System Query Tool
+# Hierarchical File Tagging and Organization Tool
-Most operating systems use a hierarchical file system for storing documents, images, media, programs, and any other type of data in files.

-Query tool to navigate Unix and Windows file systems and implement query structure for data store that utilize a hierarchical document object model.
-This tool aims to provide users with a comprehensive solution for file navigation and structured data querying across multiple platforms.

-A document store that uses folders as a means to organize data.
-Input files are tagged and storage directories are dynamically generated for each tag.
-For example, the file CampusAtNight.jpg might have associated tags "#Northeastern" and "#ISEC", so the file is then stored in the folders "Northeastern" and "ISEC".
+The Hierarchical File System Query Tool is an R-based script designed to organize and manage files within a structured, tag-driven hierarchy.
+It is particularly well-suited for use cases such as a document store that relies on folders to organize data efficiently.
+The tool dynamically extracts tags from file names, generates storage directories for each tag, and places files into the corresponding folders.
+For example, a file named CampusAtNight.jpg#Northeastern#ISEC is automatically stored in the folders Northeastern and ISEC, allowing for streamlined organization and retrieval.
+Key features include file tagging, dynamic directory creation, and database maintenance, all executed through modular functions for setup, tagging, and cleanup.
+With robust logging and error handling, this tool simplifies file management tasks, making it an ideal solution for organizing tagged data into a hierarchical file structure.